AdobeDocs/workfront.en/help/classic/workfront-integrations-and-apps/built-in-integrations-non-admin.md

 You can integrate Adobe Workfront with third-party applications.
 These integrations can extend the utility of Workfront and tailor it to the needs of your organization.
 For example, if you are a creative worker in the marketing industry, you can use the Adobe Creative Cloud add-in to export assets directly from Photoshop to Workfront.

 <!--
-Workfront provides various integrations you can configure either directly from the Workfront application, or directly from another application by installing the Workfront add-in for that application.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">Workfront provides various integrations you can configure either directly from the Workfront application, or directly from another application by installing the Workfront add-in for that application.</p>
 -->

 Your Workfront administrator must enable and configure built-in integrations before you can use them.
 To learn which built-in integrations are used within your organization, contact your Workfront administrator.